The Tournament (game show)

 The Tournament is a British television game show, first broadcast on 8 November 2021.
 It is screened on BBC One, produced by QITV and hosted by Alex Scott.
+It was devised by James Rawson and Dan Schreiber.
 On 16 May 2022, the BBC renewed The Tournament for a second series, which premiered on 20 September 2022.

+In 2023, it was announced that it had not been recommissioned for a third series.

 Gameplay

 Eight contestants take part in each episode, competing over three rounds and a final until only one remains.

 Round 1

 The host asks eight general-knowledge questions with four answer options each, and all contestants separately and secretly lock in their guesses.
 After all eight questions have been played, the contestants are displayed on a leaderboard, ranked by the number of correct answers given.
 Ties are broken in favour of the contestant who took the shorter total time to lock in their responses.
-Each position on the leaderboard is assigned an amount of money to take into the next round (£500, £350, £300, £250, £200, £150, £100, £10, from top to bottom).
+Each position on the leaderboard is assigned an amount of money to take into the next round according to the payout structure.